-At Synergy Brewing Systems, our Pro Pilot Brewing Systems are the best available.
-Our 15 gallon and 26 gallon systems are great for intermediate to advanced homebrewers, but not every run needs to capitalize on the full capabilities of these systems.
+At Synergy Brewing Systems, our homebrew systems are the best available.
+Our 15 gallon pilot brewing systems are great for intermediate to advanced homebrewers, but not every run needs to capitalize on the full capabilities of these systems.
 In fact, there are quite a few benefits to doing small batch runs every once in a while.

 Most homebrewers consider a small batch run to be between 1 to 3 gallons as the homebrewing average run is 5 gallons.
 By comparison, 5 gallons would be considered a small batch by Synergy standards.
 Regardless of whether you consider 1 gallon or 5 to be small scale, the benefits of making a small batch run still hold true.